ktadique/prework-study-guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 This Prework Study Guide was created for the use of bootcamp students currently going through the Prework assignments.
-This guide was created to document useful tips regarding the code topics learned during Prework and as a way of putting what was learned into practice.
+This guide was created to document useful tips regarding the code topics learned during Prework and as a way of putting what was learned into practice in a structured and easily readable manner.

 ## Installation